 The air filter should be checked every year or 100 hours.
 More frequent service may be required in extremely dirty operating environments.
-Need for immediate servicing will be indicated by a loss of power, sluggish acceleration or an engine that runs rough with excessive black exhaust smoke.
+The need for immediate servicing will be indicated by a loss of power, sluggish acceleration or an engine which runs rough, with excessive black exhaust smoke.